Skip to main content

 Should you buy the Honeywell Home X8S Smart Thermostat?

-Yes, is a very competent product that can accurately manage your home’s temperature
+Yes, it is a very competent product that can accurately manage your home’s temperature

 Yes.
-Despite some concerns over the Resideo app—mostly in the initial pairing with the thermostat and linking the video doorbell—the Honeywell Home X8S (available at Amazon) is a very competent product that can accurately manage your home’s temperature.
+The Honeywell Home X8S (available at Amazon) is a highly competent product that accurately manages your home’s temperature.

 Along with its core features to assess and make changes to your home’s temp for comfort and/or energy savings, and allowing you to view and control it all from afar, it works well with room sensors (and may be included in the purchase) and offers some added conveniences, like indoor air quality, a “feels like” temp, programmable schedules, reminders and alerts, video doorbell support, and more.